Agapito78/google-maps-neighborhood/README.md

 #### Part 2: How to use the map

-Functionalities of the Search Bar
+Functionalities of the Search Bar:

 1. Default locations are already included in the list-view.
+2. When locations in the list-view is clicked, map will be zoommed and points of interest will be displayed around the marker
-2. There are two options to filter points of interest around the market:
+2. There are two options to filter points of interest around the markers:
     * By radius: 500m, 1000m or 1500m
     * Choose the type of information: ATM, Stores, Bars, etc.
 3. Add new markers using search bar
     * Before clicking Search button, user should select desired radio and point of interest
+4. To close "Search bar" just click anywhere in the map
 &nbsp;